Degree Programme accredited by the National Council of Italian Journalists (CNOG) for the recognition of professional development credits (CFP).

 Rolando Marini, Full Professor in the field of Sociology of Cultural and Communication Processes GSPS-06/A

-Donatella Miliani, professional journalist and writer, Umbrian correspondent for Corriere della Sera and deputy editor of the Umbria edition of La Nazione
+Donatella Miliani, professional journalist and writer, correspondent for Umbria of Corriere della Sera and Deputy Editor of the Umbria edition of La Nazione

 Federico Niglia, Associate Professor of History of International Relations (SSD SPS/06)

-Stefania Tusini, Full Professor in Social Sciences Epistemology GSPS-05/A (formerly SPS/07)
+Stefania Tusini, Full Professor of Social Sciences Epistemology GSPS-05/A (formerly SPS/07)

 First edition A.Y.
 2026-2027